-- 41.29.
-A special purpose school operated in conjunction with a residential facility must meet minimum state requirements to operate a state licensed facility as verified by an appropriate and current license or certificate as follows: - 41.1 29.1 Intermediate care facility for the mentally retarded (ICF/MR) Individuals with Developmental Disabilities (ICF/IDD); - 41.2 29.2 Skilled nursing facility; - 41.3 29.3 Residential psychiatric treatment facility/nursing facility (RPTF); or - 41.4 29.4 Other required state license or certificate.
+- 29. A special purpose school operated in conjunction with a residential facility must meet minimum state requirements to operate a state licensed facility as verified by an appropriate and current license or certificate as follows: - 29.1 Intermediate care facility for Individuals with Developmental Disabilities (ICF/IDD); - 29.2 Skilled nursing facility; - 29.3 Residential psychiatric treatment facility/nursing facility (RPTF); or - 29.4 Other required state license or certificate.

 Note: When a special purpose school operated in conjunction with a residential facility is also designed to provide day treatment services as a specific program option, a license to operate a Therapeutic Day Treatment Facility is required.
-The requirement for a Therapeutic Day Treatment Facility license does not apply to the school when students placed in residential treatment facility are in the process of being transitioned from a residential treatment facility to an out patient treatment program.
+The requirement for a Therapeutic Day Treatment Facility license does not apply to the school when students placed in residential treatment facility are in the process of being transitioned from a residential treatment facility to an out-patient treatment program.